bytecodealliance/javy/docs/docs-using-js-api-support.md

 # JavaScript API Support

-Javy by default supports all the JavaScript features and APIs provided by QuickJS, plus partial support for additional APIs.
+Javy by default supports ES2023, plus partial support for additional APIs.
+NodeJS APIs are not supported.

 This document aims to give an overview of the additional APIs provided by Javy.